swiftlang/swift/userdocs/diagnostics/module-interface-rebuild.md

 # Module interface rebuild remarks (ModuleInterfaceRebuild)

-Emits a remark if an imported needs to be re-compiled from its module interface.
+Emits a remark if an imported module needs to be re-compiled from its module interface.

 ## Overview